TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-Whenever we compromise a Windows machine, one thing we should always check is the presence of `ADCS` (Active Directory Certificate Services).
+One of the things we should always check is the presence of `ADCS` (Active Directory Certificate Services).

-This thing is the `ADCS` (Active Directory Certificate Services).

 <br />